-In India, weakening manufacturing led to a decrease in dem and for wire rod.
-In September, the lowering cost of ferrous scrap, along with weak dem and led to a comedown in international prices, while prices remained stable in India.
-In October, international prices remained stable, while domestic prices fell on weak industrial dem and.
+In October, international prices remained stable, while domestic prices fell on weak industrial demand.
 In November, international as well as domestic prices rose due to higher scrap prices.
 In December, international prices fell due to lower rebar prices and weak demand while domestic prices remained constant due to stable market conditions.
 In January, international prices fell on an oversupply of steel in the market, while domestic prices rose after the government imposed country-specific duties on specific markets.
 In February, international prices declined as the coronavirus lockdown decimated Chinese demand.
 Domestically, prices fell on reduced demand.
 In March, prices remained unchanged.
 In April, international prices declined owing to lower demand from factories.
 Domestically prices remain unchanged.
 In May, internal prices fell slightly, domestic prices picked up on the resumption of industrial activity.
 In June, prices rose internationally as well as domestically, owing to higher demand from producers.
 In July, prices stabilized globally while rising slightly domestically.
+In August, international as well as domestic prices rose on the backs of growing demand, shortage of inventory.

-$^{ m Prices}$ have been retrospectively revised by the source due to change in base year
+$^{\wedge} \textit{Prices have been retrospectively revised by the source due to change in base year}$